DevExpress-Examples/out-of-maintenance-how-to-adjust-aspxgridlookup-selection-e4742/Readme.md

 This example demonstrates how to access selected data on the client and server in single and multiple [selection modes](https://docs.devexpress.com/AspNet/9075/components/grid-view/concepts/aspxgridlookup/selection-modes).

-## Access selection on the client in single selection mode.
+## Access selection on the client in single selection mode

-To get selected row value on the client in the single selection mode, call the [ASPxClientGridView.GetRowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetRowValues(visibleIndex-fieldNames-onCallback)) method.
+To get the selected row value on the client in single selection mode, call the [ASPxClientGridView.GetRowValues](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetRowValues(visibleIndex-fieldNames-onCallback)) method.

 ```js
 function OnGetSelectionButtonClick(s, e) {